They've been growing in the pumpkin patch all summer long.

 Pumpkin Farms morph into a fall playground.
 Festivals abound, often featuring giant pumpkin weigh offs, where behemoths weighing up to a ton or more are on display.

-The pumpkins farms also many other activities, including:
+The pumpkins farms and festivals also have many other activities, including:

 Corn Maze: Corn mazes are great places to get lost for a while.
 They are amazingly popular with young kids, teens and even young adults.
 Farmers charge a fee for people to “get lost” in the corn maze.